DNnate/CISSP-Study-Resources/CISSP-Domain-8-Objectives.md

         - dynamic analysis is also effective for compatibility testing, detecting memory leakages, identifying dependencies, and analyzing software without accessing the software’s actual source code
   - **Code Review**: A process where one or more developers examine another developer's code to identify any errors, security vulnerabilities, or areas for improvement.
   - **White-Box Testing**: A software testing approach where the tester has complete knowledge of the internal structure, code, and logic of the application being tested.
+  - **Unit testing** focuses on the smallest parts of an application, like functions, methods, or classes, ensuring they operate correctly in isolation.
+Unit tests are often automated, allowing developers to run them frequently to catch issues early in the development process, ensuring each component works correctly.
   - Static testing, white-box testing, and code review approaches all require access to the source code of the application.

 [8.3](#8.3) Assess the effectiveness of software security (OSG-9 Chpts 20,21)